FabianaMFZ/Speak-Smart-Flask-App/README.md

 -	Enhances accessibility for individuals with hearing impairments by providing accurate transcriptions and feedback.

 ### Project Description
-This application allows users to record audio in real-time, convert it to text using Google's Speech-to-Text API, and process the transcript for feedback.
+This Flask application allows users to record audio in real-time, convert it to text using Google's Speech-to-Text API, and process the transcript for feedback.
 The feedback includes suggestions for improvements using GPT-based models and grammar checks using LanguageTool.
 Users can start and stop recording, view real-time transcription updates, and get detailed feedback on the transcript.

 #### Key Features
 - Real-time audio recording and streaming.